 Access to the Internet and computer labs in Brazilian universities is more limited than at U.S. universities.
 However, you will have access to computer labs at UCSal and Internet cafés throughout the city, and are encouraged to bring a wireless-enabled laptop.
 You are advised to open a web-based email account to ensure access upon arrival.
 Most homestays will have an internet connection (though connection speeds vary).

 Established in 1995, the Intensive Language and Culture program is designed to help students develop their Portuguese language fluency and learn about Brazilian culture.
 Students are placed in a Portuguese course suited to their level or ability, or in a special beginner-level Portuguese for fluent Spanish speakers course.

 Class size is small and includes both lectures and excursions.
 Classes are held at the host university campus, providing students the opportunity to be part of a Brazilian university system.
 All language instruction is by native Brazilians, and efforts are made to integrate program participants with Brazilian cultures.

 Nature of Classes

-Participants take classes with CIEE study abroad students and international students enrolled in the UCSal Portuguese language program.
+Participants take classes with CIEE study abroad students.

 CIEE Community Language Commitment

 As students gain proficiency in Portuguese, resident staff encourage them to use their language skills in everyday settings.
 This fosters a learning community that contributes to both Portuguese language proficiency and understanding of Brazilian society.

 In the Portuguese language courses student work is assessed through reading, writing, and oral comprehension quizzes and exams, much as in the U.S. CIEE converts Brazilian grades into U.S. letter grade equivalents.

 Language of Instruction

 The Portuguese language courses are taught by faculty from the graduate school at UCSal.

 Note: This course listing is for informational purposes only and does not constitute a contract between CIEE and any applicant, student, institution, or other party.
 The courses, as described, may be subject to change as a result of ongoing curricular revisions, assignment of lecturers and teaching staff, and program development.
 Courses may be canceled due to insufficient enrollment.